JuanM0412/MQTT/README.md

 - [X] Connect
 - [X] Subscribe
 - [X] Publish
-- [X] Disconect
+- [X] Disconnect

 ## Conclusions
 - Developing the protocol yields a wealth of valuable learnings, not only in terms of soft skills but also technical skills.
-For instance, it involves crafting a concurrent application for message transmission and reception via sockets, and implementing optimal data structures to represent our logical models in code.
+For instance, it involves crafting a concurrent application for message transmission and reception via sockets and implementing optimal data structures to represent our logical models in code.

 - Time management and task allocation are pivotal yet often overlooked factors in software project development.
-With proper planning and effective team distribution, the end result is likely to be positive.
+With proper planning and effective team distribution, the result is likely to be positive.

 - Implementing a protocol according to formal specifications is challenging but not impossible.
 Confronting such a technical document can be daunting yet ultimately rewarding.